yellowdog/python-examples/README.md

 #### Docker Tasks

 For the **`docker`** Task Type, the variables supplied in the `dockerEnvironment` property are unpacked into the argument list as `--env` entries, the Docker container name supplied in the `executable` property is then added to the arguments list, followed by the arguments supplied in the `arguments` property.

-The `dockerUsername` and `dockerPassword` properties, if supplied, are added to the `environment` property.
-The `dockerOptions` property can be used to supply options to the `docker run` command.
+The `dockerUsername`, `dockerPassword`, and `dockerRegistry` properties, if supplied, are added to the `environment` property for processing by the script invoked by the Agent, which launches the Docker container.
+The `dockerRegistry` property is supplied when using a container repository other than DockerHub.

 For example:
 ```toml